rust-lang/style-team/guide/items.md

 Prefer to use multiple imports rather than a multi-line import.
 However, tools should not split imports by default (they may offer this as an option).

-If an import does require multiple lines, then break after the opening brace and before the closing brace, use a trailing comma, and block indent the names.
+If an import does require multiple lines (either because a list of single names does not fit within the max width, or because of the rules for nested imports below), then break after the opening brace and before the closing brace, use a trailing comma, and block indent the names.

 ```rust